kamilio/poe_bot_but_better/poe_bot_but_better/readme.md

 Implement FastAPI-style dependency injection for core bot functions, particularly get_response and get_settings.

-Key Dependencies (special cases matchedo on argument name)
+Key Dependencies (special cases matched on argument name)
 - request
 - messages (request.query is so confusing)
 - bot_name (useful)
+- get_final_response
+- stream_request
+- post_message_attachment

 The dependency injection is a very powerful pattern and provides easy way to build extensions that can be shared across bots.